Anni-Gao/BiosignalControl-Unity3DSurgicalTraningPlatform/README.md

-# Biosignal Control for Unity3D Surgical Traning Platform
+# Biosignal Control for Unity3D Surgical Training Platform

 ## Introduction
 This project provides a bio-signal–driven control system integrated into a Unity3D-based surgical training platform.
 The system enables real-time analysis of user cognitive and physiological states, providing insights into performance, stress, and learning outcomes in surgical skill training.